PR - Why One Press Release Is Not Enough. And What You Can Do Instead

 Answering these questions will help to produce a campaign that fits with your budget and available time too.

-That said, if you still just want a press release, drop Kate a line and she’ll send you our template.
+That said, if you still just want a press release we’ll send you our template.